Students are responsible for being aware of all information contained on this page!

 Workshops, Quizzes, Minilabs

-Your registration for this course includes an assignment to an 80-minute workshop section that meets once a week (on Tuesday, Wednesday, or Thursday, see list) starting Monday, January 27 (no workshops on Jan.
-20 - 23 in the first week of term), in Serin Physics Building room 227 or as posted at the Western entrance to Serin Physics Building, nearest Allison Road.
+Your registration for this course includes an assignment to an 80-minute workshop section that meets once a week (on Tuesday, Wednesday, or Thursday in Serin Physics Building room 227 or as posted at the Western entrance to Serin Physics Building, nearest Allison Road.

 Workshops will generally consist of: